rajdee/redux-in-russian/docs/advanced/Middleware.md

 /**
  * Schedules actions with { meta: { delay: N } } to be delayed by N milliseconds.
- * Makes `dispatch` return a function to cancel the interval in this case.
+ * Makes `dispatch` return a function to cancel the timeout in this case.
  */
 const timeoutScheduler = store => next => action => {
   if (!action.meta || !action.meta.delay) {
     return next(action);
   }

-  let intervalId = setTimeout(
+  let timeoutId = setTimeout(
     () => next(action),
     action.meta.delay
   );

   return function cancel() {
-    clearInterval(intervalId);
+    clearTimeout(timeoutId);
   };
 };

 /**
  * Schedules actions with { meta: { raf: true } } to be dispatched inside a rAF loop frame.
- * Makes `dispatch` return a function to remove the action from queue in this case.
+ * Makes `dispatch` return a function to remove the action from the queue in this case.
  */
 const rafScheduler = store => next => {
   let queuedActions = [];